grc-iit/ChronoLog/Plugins/chronostream/README.md

 ```

 ## API v2 - In Progress
-As the next step the goal is to update Grafana to use Chronolog directly as the data source instead of third party data store like InfluxDB
+As the next step the goal is to update Grafana to use ChronoLog directly as the data source instead of third party data store like InfluxDB
 - We want to create a new ChronoLog data source visible on Grafana
 - This will be used for the dashboards directly